You are the Navy’s spiritual anchor, providing ministry, friendship, comfort and guidance to military and civilian personnel, and their families.

 Career progression and training

-You will be required to pass an initial Chaplains’ Officer Selection Board before undertaking the Navy’s Junior Officer Common Training course.
-Naval Chaplains carry no rank but you are normally commissioned on entry as Chaplain Class 4 (Lieutenant Equivalent), with your salary and seniority in rank dependant upon previous ministry experience.
-Your progress through the Chaplaincy Classes, with each Chaplaincy Class corresponding to an Officer rank level, is based on demonstrated job performance and ongoing professional development.
+You will be required to pass an Officer's Selection Board before undertaking the Navy’s Junior Officer Common Training course.
+Defence Force Chaplains are commissioned on successful completion as a Chaplain Class 4 (Lieutenant), although Naval Chaplains carry no rank.
+Your progress through the Chaplaincy Classes, with each Chaplaincy Class corresponding to an Officer rank level, is based on demonstrated job performance and ongoing professional development, although time in rank does not guarantee progression to the next class.

 Junior Officer Common Training (JOCT)